Neoshrimp/IntoxicatedKid-TestMod/README.md

-This is more of an workspace than an actual mod so do not download for gameplay.
+This is more of an workspace than an actual mod.
+Do not download for gameplay purpose.